 A first step for non-christians

-The church should be a place that attracts people who are far from God.
+The church should attract people who are far from God.
 We have to give people a safe and easy first step toward meaningful conversations about faith.
-We’ll introduce you to principles for creating helpful, compelling next steps for those who are curious about or new to faith.
+In this breakout, we’ll introduce you to principles for creating helpful, compelling next steps for those who are curious about or new to faith.

 assume they’re in the room